 If the NumberStyles.AllowHexSpecifier flag is used, value must be a hexadecimal value.
 The only other flags that can be present in style are NumberStyles.AllowLeadingWhite and NumberStyles.AllowTrailingWhite.
 (The NumberStyles enumeration has a composite style, HexNumber, that includes both white-space flags.)

 If value is the string representation of a hexadecimal number, it cannot be preceded by any decoration (such as 0x or &h) that differentiates it as a hexadecimal number.
 This causes the conversion to fail.

 If value is a hexadecimal string, the method interprets value as a negative number stored by using two's complement representation if its first two hexadecimal digits are greater than or equal to 0x80.
 In other words, the method interprets the highest-order bit of the first byte in value as the sign bit.
 To make sure that a hexadecimal string is correctly interpreted as a positive number, the first digit in value must have a value of zero.
 For example, the method interprets 0x80 as a negative value, but it interprets either 0x080 or 0x0080 as a positive value.
 The following example illustrates the difference between hexadecimal strings that represent negative and positive values.

 The provider parameter is an IFormatProvider implementation.
 Its GetFormat method returns a NumberFormatInfo object that provides culture-specific information about the format of value.
 The provider parameter can be any one of the following:

 A CultureInfo object that represents the culture that supplies formatting information.
 Its GetFormat method returns the NumberFormatInfo object that provides numeric formatting information for that culture.

-If provider is nullptr, the NumberFormatInfo object for the current culture is used.
+If provider is a null reference (Nothing in Visual Basic), the NumberFormatInfo object for the current culture is used.

 The following example makes some calls to the method using various combinations of values for the style and provider parameters.